ojosproject/docs/docs/policies/git.md

 | `dev`            | This is the branch that Ojos developers add their changes to and test. **Main working branch.** | `main`              |
 | Any other branch | A feature branch.
 If you can't push into `dev` or are using a forked branch, use this.          | `dev`               |

+A general guideline is:

+- Nobody pushes to `main`, it can only be merged into
+- Push to `dev` only if it's a quick feature/fix
+- Push to your custom branch if it's something that will take a while to finish (i.e., won't be finished in a single sitting) and then merge it into `dev`

 <!-- ?
 This uses Mermaid syntax.
 Learn more here: -->
 <!-- ? https://mermaid.js.org/syntax/gitgraph -->